o1-labs/rfcs/00xx-account-deletion.md

 We propose to use a similar strategy as in the [previous section](#syncing_ledger), that is we still send an array.
-However its elements are all elements within the fill frontier, that is:
+However its elements are all elements within the fill interval, that is:
 - either an account (aka a JSON object); or
 - an integer, which represent the size of a contiguous interval of empty accounts.